cloud-carbon-footprint/cloud-carbon-footprint/packages/integration-tests/README.md

 yarn install
 ```

-Once this task is completed, you can now navigate to the `packages/integration-tests` directory.
-Start the development server with `yarn start`.
-You can then run the tests using either `yarn headless` or `yarn headed` to see the tests run in a chrome browser.
+Once this task is completed, you can now navigate to the `packages/integration-tests` directory and run the tests using either `yarn headless` or `yarn headed` to see the tests run in a chrome browser.

 ## Documentation